borisdj/EFCore.FluentApiToAnnotation/README.md

 Currently there is no Attribute for custom  [*DeleteBehaviour(Rule)*](https://github.com/isukces/EfCore.Shaman/issues/7) options.
 When having FK with DeleteBehaviour that is not default, it has to be configured in FluentApi explicitly.
 This will be updated when that feature gets implemented.

+## Contributing
+Please read [CONTRIBUTING](CONTRIBUTING.md) for details on code of conduct, and the process for submitting pull requests.
+When opening issues do write detailed explanation of the problem or feature with reproducible example.
+Want to **Contact** for Development & Consulting: [www.codis.tech](http://www.codis.tech) (*Quality Delivery*)

 [![NuGet](https://img.shields.io/npm/l/express.svg)](https://github.com/borisdj/EFCore.FluentApiToAnnotation/blob/master/LICENSE)

 Also take a look into others packages:</br>